Steve Ballmer: USAFacts

 Ballmer launched USAFacts in 2017, a not-for-profit organization whose goal is to enable people to understand US government revenue, spending and societal impact.
 He is reported to have contributed $10 million to fund teams of researchers who populated the website's database with official data.

 Personal life

-Ballmer married Connie Snyder in 1990, and the couple have three sons, Sam Ballmer, Aaron Ballmer, and Peter Ballmer.
+Ballmer married Connie Snyder in 1990, and the couple has three sons, Sam Ballmer, Aaron Ballmer, and Peter Ballmer.

 The Ballmers live primarily in Hunts Point, Washington.
 They own multiple homes in the Seattle area, and a total of 10 properties near Coupeville, Washington, as of 2024.